Cavatine Japanese Andromeda Shines in Small Spaces

 How to Plant and Grow Cavatine Japanese Andromeda

-• Planting: The best time of year to plant Cavatine Japanese andromeda is in the spring or fall, giving the roots time to establish before the onset of extreme hot or cold weather.
-Cavatine is a popular, widely available cultivar of Japanese andromeda, but keep in mind that nurseries and garden centers typically have the best selection of plants in the springtime.
-If you wait until fall, the Cavatine cultivar may be sold out until next spring.
+• Planting: The best time of year to plant Cavatine Japanese Andromeda is in the spring or fall, giving the roots time to establish before the onset of extreme hot or cold weather.
+Keep in mind that nurseries and garden centers typically have the best selection of plants in the springtime, so shop early to avoid disappointment.

 • Soil: Amend the soil with organic matter, such as compost, shredded leaves, or Leaf-gro®, to improve drainage and soil fertility.
 Ensure that the soil pH is slightly acidic, in the 5.0 to 6.0 range.
 Consider getting a soil test.